Ellery Sedgwick: Career

-He graduated from Groton School in 1890 and Harvard University in 1894.
-He returned to Groton in 1894 and taught Classics there until 1896.
-Subsequently, he was assistant editor of the Youth's Companion at Boston (1896–1900) and in New York editor of Leslie's Monthly Magazine (1900–05) and the American Magazine (1906–07).
-He was associated with McClure's Magazine for short periods and with the publishing house of D. Appleton & Co., in 1909 returning to Boston to be editor of the Atlantic Monthly and president of the Atlantic Monthly Company.
-In 1915 he was elected to the National Institute of Arts and Letters.
+Sedgwick graduated from Groton School in 1890 and from Harvard University in 1894.
+He returned to Groton in 1894 and taught classics there until 1896.
+Subsequently, he was assistant editor of the Youth's Companion at Boston (1896–1900) and in New York worked as editor of Leslie's Monthly Magazine (1900–05) and the American Magazine (1906–07).
+He was associated with McClure's Magazine for short periods and with the publishing house of D. Appleton & Co., in 1909.
+He returned to Boston to be editor of the Atlantic Monthly and president of the Atlantic Monthly Company.
+In 1915, he was elected to the National Institute of Arts and Letters.
 From his pen came The Life of Thomas Paine (1899).

 When Sedgwick purchased the Atlantic Monthly in 1908, the monthly circulation was 15,000 and the magazine ran an annual deficit of $5,000.
 He worked quickly to reverse the trend and by 1928, he had increased circulation to 137,000.
-He has been credited with discovering many writers and with having the Atlantic Monthly to be the first national magazine to publish a work of Ernest Hemingway's (the short story Fifty Grand, July 1927).
+He has been credited with discovering many writers and with having the Atlantic Monthly be the first national magazine to publish a work of Ernest Hemingway's (the short story Fifty Grand, July 1927).
 Sedgwick resigned as editor in 1938 and sold the magazine in 1939.